 Have you ever thought about flipping houses on the side?
-Or maybe you've always wanted to buy real estate and rent out your property to make a consistent semi-passive monthly income?
-Both strategies can potentially make money, but is one option better than the other?
+Or maybe you’ve always wanted to buy real estate and rent out your property to make a consistent semi-passive monthly income?
+Both strategies can potentially make money, but is it better to flip houses or rent them?

 I remember when the housing boom was happening and homes in certain areas were increasing in value by more than 40% per year!
 Shows like, “Flip That House” became amazingly popular because random people were buying run-down Cali homes, fixing them up in one or two months, and then would sell them for a $100,000 profit!
 Not too shabby for only 60 days of work.

 Obviously the market has dried up quite a bit since then, so is house flipping still profitable?
 Well sure, it definitely can be.
 There are homes in my area that need a little TLC and are sold at a 20% discount because of some cracking plaster, worn out floors, and some gross looking carpet.
 By making the appropriate down-payment and then putting another $5,000 toward some DIY repairs and you could earn a quick $10,000.

 - Potential for a quick increase in your cash

 - You are restoring homes that may have otherwise have been left to rot